Ray Bergman Hook Reference

 The following summary traces the history of this brand from its origins in the golden age of American angling literature to its status today as a highly collectible vintage item.

-Ray Bergman (1891–1967), the Fishing Editor of Outdoor Life and author of the seminal 1938 book Trout, did not manufacture tackle himself.
-In the 1930s, to supplement his writing income and supply readers who couldn’t find quality materials, he opened a mail-order business called Ray Bergman’s Angling Specialties out of his home in Nyack, New York.
+Ray Bergman (1891–1967), the Angling Editor of Outdoor Life and author of the seminal 1938 book Trout, did not manufacture tackle himself.
+In 1934, to supplement his writing income and supply readers who couldn’t easily source quality materials, he opened a mail-order business called Ray Bergman’s Angling Specialties out of his home in Nyack, New York — a town in which he was born and lived his entire life.

 While the boxes bore Bergman’s name, the hooks were manufactured in Redditch, England, the global center of needle and hook manufacturing at the time.